NithyaSamm/EmployeeManagementSystemNoblq/README.md

 4.Run the application:
     dotnet run
 ### Logging
 Logging is handled using NLog.
-The logs are configured to output to both the console and log files, as defined in the nlog.config file.
+The logs are configured in the log files, as defined in the nlog.config file.